mongodb/terraform-provider-mongodbatlas/website/docs/r/cluster.html.markdown

     - Set to `true` to enable cluster tier auto-scaling.
 If enabled, you must specify a value for `providerSettings.autoScaling.compute.maxInstanceSize`.
     - Set to `false` to disable cluster tier auto-scaling.

-  **IMPORTANT:** If `auto_scaling_compute_enabled` is true,  then Atlas will automatically scale up to the maximum provided and down to the minimum, if provided.
+~> **IMPORTANT:** If `auto_scaling_compute_enabled` is true,  then Atlas will automatically scale up to the maximum provided and down to the minimum, if provided.
 This will cause the value of `provider_instance_size_name` returned to potential be different than what is specified in the Terraform config and if one then applies a plan, not noting this, Terraform will scale the cluster back down to the original instanceSizeName value.
 To prevent this a lifecycle customization should be used, i.e.:
-      ```hcl
-      lifecycle {
+`lifecycle {
   ignore_changes = [provider_instance_size_name]
-      }
+}`

 * `auto_scaling_compute_scale_down_enabled` - (Optional) Set to `true` to enable the cluster tier to scale down.
 This option is only available if `autoScaling.compute.enabled` is `true`.
     - If this option is enabled, you must specify a value for `providerSettings.autoScaling.compute.minInstanceSize`